seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 7) write a python program to connect rds
 8) write a list program using list comprehension?
 9) Do you know any programming languages and any scripting languages?
-10)write a list program replace with "," by "-" using list functions?
+10) write a list program replace with "," by "-" using list functions?
 11) write the python program to find the missing number?
 12) Using python Arr=(0,0,1,0,1,1,0) all 0's should come to the left side and all 1's should come to the right side? can you write the syntax
 13) Write the python program to fetch the largest number from the list?
 14) Have you written any automation using shell script?
 15) In the shell script I want to run background?
-16)How do you read command line arguments in Shell scripting
+16) How do you read command line arguments in Shell scripting